srct/go/README.md

 # Some words about contributing to Go.

+## Testing

+You are _very strongly_ encouraged to write test cases where applicible for code that you contribute to the repo.
+This is not a rule at the moment but rather a strong suggestion.
+It's good practice for corporate land and will also ensure your code works.
+Additionally, there are quite a few example ones to look at in the repo and on Google.

+### Running Unit Tests

+Unit tests are run on every commit sent to gitlab though that can be a pain to rely on.
+Here's how to run them locally:

+#### Docker

+Docker is not supported currently for running unit tests.
+If you're able to get it set up, open a merge request and I'll merge it in.

+#### Vagrant

+    vagrant up
+    vagrant ssh
+    cd /vagrant
+    source venv/bin/activate
+    cd go
+    python manage.py test

+#### Manual Setup

+Assuming you are within your virtualenv:

+    python manage.py test

 ## CONTRIBUTING.md

 This document goes into detail about how to contribute to the repo, plus some